 The coverage area for HotBird spreads over 74 countries.
 CNL is a ‘free-to-air’ channel, meaning we do not use encryption.
 Those who turn their satellite dish to HotBird, he will be able to watch CNL.
-Even if someone subscribes to a ZIMBABWE package on HotBird, he will also receive all the free channels, including CNL.
+Even if someone subscribes to a sports package on HotBird, they will also receive all the free channels, including CNL.

-Eutelsat, who is based in Paris (France), owns these satellites.
-According to their research, there are 40,000,000 homes receiving the HotBird channels.
-However their research is only conducted in half of the countries covered and so we know that the potential audience is much higher than this.
+Eutelsat, which is based in Paris (France), owns these satellites.
+According to their research, there are 135 000 000 homes receiving the HotBird channels.

 With the addition of the Yamal satellite in 2006, CNL not only reaches to the far East of Siberia, but also gives two opportunities for viewers in the populated areas of Western Russia and the Ukraine.
 Freedoms in Russia has given rise to a hunger for information.
 Today most Russian families have satellite television from HotBird or Yamal, or receive satellite channels through cable.